Speaker profile last updated by AAE Talent Team on 06/25/2024.

 Using empathy, imagery re-scripting, and somatic exercises, along with the installation of strategies such as, confrontation rehearsal, the self-discovery mission, the narrator voice, transparent intention, and mode mindfulness, we are able to effectively bypass inner critics – and the consequential toxic shame – and move through necessary grief towards sturdier self-acceptance, present moment awareness, and healthy engagement.

 Wendy T. Behary is a keynote speaker and industry expert who speaks on a wide range of topics such as Navigating Narcissism in the Treatment Room (Therapists), Let’s Face It!
 The Art of Confrontation with Challenging Clients (Business/Industry/Leaders), Hyper-Sexual Narcissism, Shame, and Betrayal Trauma (Therapists), Overcoming the Obstacles with Difficult People (Business) and Quieting, Converting, and Evacuating the Inner Critic (Therapists and Business).
 The estimated speaking fee range to book Wendy T. Behary for your event is $10,000 - $20,000.
 Wendy T. Behary generally travels from Washington, DC, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Dr. Tarra Bates-Duford, Susan David, Montel Williams, Daniel Gilbert and Megan Devine.
+Similar motivational celebrity speakers are Dr. Tarra Bates-Duford, Susan David, Montel Williams, Daniel Gilbert and Michele Borba.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Wendy T. Behary for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.